 Workers’ compensation is a type of insurance intended to help cover expenses related to accidents in the workplace.
 At Lewis & Keller, we know that workers’ compensation can be difficult to understand.
-For this reason, our team of Greensboro workers’ compensation attorneys has provided the information below to bring clarity to the different types of benefits available under workers’ comp.
+For this reason, our team of Winston-Salem workers’ compensation attorneys has provided the information below to bring clarity to the different types of benefits available under workers’ comp.

-Workers’ Comp Benefits: What You Can Expect
+Workers’ Compensation Benefits: What You Can Expect

 If you filed a workers’ compensation claim and were approved to receive benefits, you can generally expect to obtain the following:

 - Payment for time spent away from work

 - Payment for the loss of a loved one

 One of the advantages of workers’ comp is that your medical bills related to the accident may be covered even before your claim is formally approved.
 Once your claim is approved, then you may be entitled to receive additional workers’ comp benefits.

 When you sustain an injury on the job, you have a right to workers’ compensation benefits.
 Workers’ compensation can include the following types of benefits:

 If you or a loved one were injured or suffered an illness related to your job, your medical expenses will most likely be covered as long as the treatment is necessary for your recovery.
 In most cases, if your doctor recommends a particular treatment, workers’ compensation should cover the expenses.

 Depending on the type of injury or illness you have experienced, necessary treatment can include surgeries, physical therapy, and numerous doctor’s visits.